itsorphic/lab/Hacking/CTF/HackTheBox/Fluffy.md

 ```
 Most of these are related to Windows Domain Controller.
 The domain is `fluffy.htb` and the hostname is `DC01`, so I add these to my `/etc/hosts` file:

 `10.10.11.69    DC01.fluffy.htb fluffy.htb  DC01`

 Other interesting ports are SMB on port `445`, WinRM on port `5985` and WS-Management on `9389`.

 ## Initial Credentials

-I'm given credentials for a low priv user (`j.fleischman / J0elTHEM4n1990!`) at the start of the box.
-So I decided to try them out on both SMB and WinRM.
+I'm given credentials for a low priv user (`j.fleischman / J0elTHEM4n1990!`) at the start of the box, so I decided to try them out on both SMB and WinRM.

 ```bash
 ➜  netexec smb dc01.fluffy.htb